GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 ---
 title: Visualize Google Kubernetes Engine and Istio metrics with Grafana
-description: Deploy a sample application and Grafana on a GKE cluster and configure Stackdriver as a backend for Grafana to create dashboards displaying key observability details about the cluster and application running on it.
+description: Deploy a sample application and Grafana on a GKE cluster and configure Cloud Monitoring as a backend for Grafana to create dashboards displaying key observability details about the cluster and application running on it.
 author: yuriatgoogle
 tags: stackdriver, gke, monitoring, charts, dashboards
 date_published: 2019-09-27
 ---

-## Introduction
+Yuri Grinshteyn | Site Reliability Engineer | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Stackdriver is a full-featured operations and observability toolkit that includes capabilities specifically targeted at Kubernetes operators, including a rich set of [features](https://cloud.google.com/monitoring/kubernetes-engine/) for Kubernetes observability.
+Cloud Monitoring is a full-featured operations and observability toolkit that includes capabilities specifically targeted at Kubernetes operators, including a rich set of [features](https://cloud.google.com/monitoring/kubernetes-engine/) for Kubernetes observability.
 However, users with experience in this area tend to have familiarity with the open-source observability toolkit that includes the [ELK stack](https://www.elastic.co/what-is/elk-stack) and [Prometheus](https://prometheus.io) and often prefer to use [Grafana](https://grafana.com) as their visualization layer.

-In this tutorial, you learn how to how to install Grafana using Helm templates, deploy a sample application on a GKE cluster, and configure Stackdriver as a backend for Grafana to create dashboards displaying key observability details about the cluster and application running on it.
+In this tutorial, you learn how to how to install Grafana using Helm templates, deploy a sample application on a GKE cluster, and configure Cloud Monitoring as a backend for Grafana to create dashboards displaying key observability details about the cluster and application running on it.
 At the end of the tutorial, you will have a fully functional monitoring system that will scale with your needs and can be further customized to evolve with your monitoring requirements.